Volt Lithium Corp.

 OTCQB: VLTLF, TSX-V: VLT, FSE: I2D

-Volt’s pilot project tested its proprietary Direct Lithium Extraction (DLE) technology in a simulated commercial environment.
-The Company successfully achieved lithium recoveries of 90% at concentrations as low as 34 mg/L. Furthermore, under simulated operating conditions at concentrations of 120mg/L, the recovery rate soared to 97% with operating costs below CAD$4,000 per tonne, assuming a sustained average annual production of 20,000 tonnes of Lithium Hydroxide Monohydrate (LHM).
+The company’s recently announced pilot project demonstrated lithium recoveries of 90% at concentrations as low as 34 mg/L. Under simulated operating conditions at concentrations of 120mg/L, recovery rates surged to a staggering 97%, with operating costs dipping below CAD$4,000 per tonne, considering an average annual production of 20,000 tonnes of Lithium Hydroxide Monohydrate (LHM).

-Volt’s pilot project confirmed the Company’s ability to extract lithium efficiently from the lowest concentration brine at their Rainbow Lake Property, while also demonstrating superior economics compared to other lithium brine developers at higher concentrations.
-These results pave the way for commercial lithium extraction from multiple oilfield reservoirs across North America using Volt’s proprietary DLE process.
+Moreover, Volt’s pilot project corroborated the company’s potential for extracting lithium efficiently from low concentration brine at their Rainbow Lake Property.
+At the same time, they showcased superior economics when compared to other lithium brine developers at higher concentrations.
+These pioneering results set a promising foundation for commercial lithium extraction from multiple oilfield reservoirs across North America using Volt’s proprietary DLE process.

 Volt Lithium Corp.: